boots-edu/textbook/source/original/week10.md

 * Sometimes we want to create an overlay window that sits on top of our page, prevents us from clicking elsewhere on our page, and has its own content and behaviors.
 * WebEz provides two methods for doing this:
   * Popup: Creates a popup window with a title, some text, and buttons that returns the text on the button through an EventSubject
   * Dialog: Creates a popup window whose content is determined by a component.
-These can be created with the cli (webez dialog my\-dialog).
+These can be created with the cli (webez dialog my-dialog).

 __Topic: Advanced __  __WebEz__  __Dialogs and Popups__